nobodyme/dynamic-programming/README.md

      }
     }

-After that we find the maximum of the count array and print it, [full code snippet is here](https://github.com/nobodyme/Dynamic-Programming/blob/master/longest-increasing-sub-sequence.C).
+After that we find the maximum of the count array and print it, [full code snippet is here](https://github.com/nobodyme/Dynamic-Programming/blob/master/longest-increasing-sub-sequence.C) and a look alike problem just with a [pair of numbers](https://github.com/nobodyme/dynamic-programming/blob/master/lis-pair.C).

 ### More to come